AzraelSomniorum/IntroAI/README.md

 ```
 This algorithm creates layers within the grid, placing "plants (1)" in the 0th layer.
 - `{0, 1}` indicates whether a plant is absent (0) or present (1).
-- `p` represents the distribution of 0 and 1 for "plants (1)".
+- `p` represents the probability distribution of 0 and 1 for "plants (1), based on the defined parameters".
-- `size` specifies the range where "plants (1)" are arranged.
+- `size` specifies the range where "plants (1)" are arranged (Grid Dimension).

-In this way, the grid is divided into nine layers, and organisms are placed in each layer.
+In this way, the grid is divided into nine layers, and organisms are placed in each layer:
+Layer 0-2 : Grass
+Layer 3-5 : Herbivores
+Layer 6-8 : Carnivores

 ---